 Requirement Response Comments Action

 Does the report include the Equity in Select one.

 Athletic Disclosure Act (EADA) Survey

 Federal Report for 2019?

 Does the equity report reflect updates Select one.

 or new information related to: sports

 offerings; participation, availability of

-facilities; scholarship offerings; funds allocated for administration,
+facilities; scholarship offerings; funds

+allocated for administration,
-recruitment, comparable coaching,

-publicity and promotions, or other
+recruitment, comparable coaching, publicity and promotions, or other

 considerations by the college to

 continue efforts to achieve gender

 equity?

 Is the percentage of female athletes Select one.

 greater than (or at least within 5

 percentage points of) the percent of

 female students enrolled?

 Does the report include any of the Select one.

 following to ensure compliance with

 Title IX?

 Accommodation of interests and Select one.

-abilities Select one.
+abilities

-Substantial proportionality
+Substantial proportionality Select one.

-History and practice of expansion of sports Select one.
+History and practice of expansion of Select one.

+sports

 If there were any disparities in sections Select one.

 A or B, or if the percentage of female

 participants was not substantially

 proportionate to the percentage of

-female enrollments, did the college
+female enrollments, did the college submit a corrective action plan?

-submit a corrective action plan?
+Submit a corrective action plan?